Never The Same – An Archive and Oral History:

 The goal of this project is to document Chicago’s rich art history and develop a language for discussing the impact of socially and politically engaged art practices that integrates consideration of external with internal transformation and effects.

 The project was launched in the Fall of 2010 with a roundtable discussion about archiving Chicago art held at the Experimental Station.
-The next Fall of 2011 with 10 interviews posted online at never-the-same.org.
+The next Fall of 2011 10 interviews were posted online at never-the-same.org.
 The first round of interviews included Kelan Phil Cohran, Jorge Felix, Emily Forman and Josh MacPhee, Dara Greenwald, Aaron Hughes, Jae and Wadsworth Jarrell, Mary Jane Jacob, Ladyfest Midwest, Patric McCoy, and Christina Obregón and Jose David (Calles Y Suenos).
 And then in the Fall of 2012, interviews with 10 new Chicago artists and organizers were posted, along with the city-wide interview project 5 Questions About Socially Engaged Art in Chicago and updated resource listings.
 The second round of interviews included Barbara Jones Hogu, Estelle Carol, Joanna Brown and Mark Freitas (Homocore Chicago), Laura Shaeffer, Nicole Garneau, Pemon Rami, Penelope Rosemont , Salome Chasnoff, Terri Kapsalis, and Turtel Onli.
 This site will also house a significant amount of archived materials and ephemera collected from Chicago’s social and political art communities.

 In 2013 NTS will be expanded in terms of our ongoing efforts at archiving and interviewing, as well as through the development of public programs.
 This work will be supported through a residency at the Gray Center for Arts and Inquiry at the University of Chicago.